Simultaneous bosonic and fermionic T-dualization of the type II superstring theory -- Buscher approach and double space representation: Double space representation of the full T-dualization

 \section{Double space representation of the full T-dualization}

-In the previous section we found the expressions for T-dual transformation laws in which the world-sheet derivatives of the initial coordinates $x^\mu$, $\theta^\alpha$ and $\bar\theta^\alpha$ are related with the derivatives of the coordinates of the full T-dualized theory $y_\mu$, $z_\alpha$ and $\bar z_\alpha$.
-Here we want to rewrite the analytical T-dualization process in the double space.
-In order to accomplish that goal, first we have to find expressions for the inverse transformations.
+In the previous section I found the expressions for T-dual transformation laws in which the world-sheet derivatives of the initial coordinates $x^\mu$, $\theta^\alpha$ and $\bar\theta^\alpha$ are related with the derivatives of the coordinates of the full T-dualized theory $y_\mu$, $z_\alpha$ and $\bar z_\alpha$.
+Here I want to rewrite the analytical T-dualization process in the double space.
+In order to accomplish that goal, first I have to find expressions for the inverse transformations.